French St. Martin

 Equally good but usually less crowded are Baie Longue (Long Bay) and the wide sands of Baie Rouge (Red Bay).
 Topless sunbathing is the norm at all St. Martin beaches.

-Most visitors are surprised to learn there’s much activity away from the water, but 25 miles of hiking trails are shared by both sides of the island.
-That’s probably just about the right amount for a week’s vacation.
+Most visitors are surprised to learn there is much activity away from the water, but 25 miles of hiking trails are shared by both sides of the island.
+That’s probably just about the right amount for a week long vacation.

 Since the cruise ship dock is in Philipsburg on the Dutch side, passengers often shop only on the Dutch side because of limited time, so the French and Italian boutiques in Marigot tend to be far less crowded.
 Marina Port la Royale, situated on a picturesque lagoon with many sailboats, is a popular shopping stop.